justeat/JustEat.RecruitmentTest/data-and-ai/data-engineer/README.md

 At Just Eat we value code that is functional, simple to read and review, and demonstrates best practice.

-You can complete this assignment in Scala or Python, unless instructed otherwise.
+You should complete this assignment in Scala or Python, unless instructed otherwise.
 Sample projects with the arguments parsed are provided.
 If you would like to use a different method for argument parsing this is fine.